 What is Baked Salmon?

 If you’ve never baked salmon before then I don’t know what you’ve been doing and frankly, I don’t want to know.
-Baked Salmon is really the best way to make salmon fillets other than pan searing or roasting.
+Baked Salmon is really the best way to make salmon fillets other than pan seared salmon or roasted salmon because it cooks the fish more slowly keeping it moist.

-If you line your baking sheet with foil, it’s pretty mess free, too!
+If you line your baking sheet with foil or parchment paper, it’s pretty mess free, too!
 Teriyaki Baked Salmon is, essentially, just a salmon filet baked with teriyaki sauce.
 It’s the best combinations of flavors too because the salty, sweet flavor of the sauce is the perfect compliment to the rich, buttery flavor of the salmon.
 It’s like a match made in flavor heaven.

 Overhead shot of salmon filets on a baking sheet lined with foil.